 Last Updated on June 2, 2023

-New York is one of the top 10 most expensive states in America for car insurance.
-In fact, auto insurance premiums in New York State are 11% higher, on average, than in the rest of the country.
-Fortunately, by shopping around and comparing providers, you can obtain the best car insurance rates in New York whether you’re in Manhattan or on the shores of Lake Ontario.
+New York is one of America’s top 10 most expensive states for car insurance.
+Auto insurance premiums in New York State are 11% higher, on average, than in the rest of the country.
+Fortunately, by shopping around and comparing providers, you can obtain the best car insurance rates in New York, whether you’re in Manhattan or on the shores of Lake Ontario.